stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 ![](/images/guides/Login.png =700x)

-This provides a default ID Site that can be white-labeled for your applications with the source available on [github]().
+Your default ID Site that can be white-labeled for your applications with the source available on [github](https://github.com/stormpath/idsite-src).
 This ID Site is dynamic, it can detect if your application is configured for Google or Facebook login and display the buttons.
+The ID site will also detect if workflows (such as email verification) are enabled and will provide basic messaging.
 An ID Site can be used for multiple applications, making it possible to provide the same login / registration page for multiple applications.

 To work with an ID Site, you must use a Stormpath SDK to delegate to communicate and redirect the user to the ID Site when needed.
-ID Sites enable the following workflow.
+ID Sites enable the following workflow:

 1. The user visits your application for the first time, and clicks the login/sign up button
 2. The user is redirected to the ID Site using the Stormpath SDK